it21208/Net-Flix-SVD-Algorithm/README.md

 # Net-Flix-SVD-Algorithm in C++
-# Converted the algorithm* in C to C++.
+# Converted the algorithm* from C to C++.
-# *found the algorithm in this link http://www.timelydevelopment.com/demos/NetflixPrize.html
+## *found the algorithm in this link http://www.timelydevelopment.com/demos/NetflixPrize.html